 To this day, this is the only photographic proof I have that I stood on Zadar’s Greeting to the Sun.

 I am grateful that Claro, who is a talented photographer, took this long-exposure photograph of us while Liway and I were discussing so many different things.
 We had one of the most memorable conversations that night.
 Liway had told me about their travels and plans as well as about their life back among the cockatoos, kangaroos, and joeys in Australia.

 They were so kind and I could immediately tell I had connected with two very great people.

 That night, The Greeting to the Sun never turned on.

 Without much to see, we were left standing there to appreciate the night sky and the large moon overhead.
-When I heard the monument was called the Sun Salutation, I never considered that a salutation can mean “good-bye” just as much as it can mean “hello.”
+When I heard the monument was called the Sun Salutation, I never considered that a salutation could mean “goodbye” just as much as it can mean “hello.”

 It was a Greeting to the Moon instead.